craig-m/rpi_cluster/README.md

 * NFS server
 * Docker

+Redundancy: not redundant, does not provide services for the LAN.

 ### Compute / Worker

 To play with services and offer hosting.
 Subdivided into a frontend and backend group.
-Redundancy: x1 front and x1 back node can fail.

 * Keepalived (floating IP over x2 nodes)
 * Haproxy